This article describes a series of architectural approaches that you can use to build scalable commerce platforms using microservices in Google Cloud.

 - packaged as Helm charts

 GKE clusters are regional resources, and for deployments that require high availability, you should create deployments across multiple zones.
-For more information, see Overview of Multi-Zone GKE Clusters.
+For more information, see Overview of multi-zonal GKE clusters.

 For deployments that must serve a global customer base, deploy multiple GKE clusters within a single project, one per region.
 Data storage for each microservice is provisioned and operated out of the same project as the GKE clusters.